Senior Software Tester

 Examples: Scrum, Kanban, Extreme Programming (XP)

-Q24.
-How to select values in Dropdowns
+Q. How do you select values in dropdowns?

 To select values in Dropdowns, click on the dropdown menu and choose the desired option from the list.